threefoldtecharchive/vgrid/gridproxy/docs/threefoldtech.vgrid.gridproxy.model.md

 fn (n &Node_) with_nested_capacity() Node
 ```

-enable the client to have one representation of the node model
+with_nested_capacity enable the client to have one representation of the node model

 [[Return to contents]](#Contents)